 Warbirds has some nice graphics either, and it is an impressive first-person combat flight simulation, especially compared to the likes of F-15 Strike Eagle, which was published for the Lynx’s handheld rivals.

-In case you do not appreciate first-person perspective shooters, Blue Lightning is the natural third-person alternative.
+In case you do not appreciate first-person perspective shooters (like me), Blue Lightning is the natural third-person alternative.

-Double Dragon, Paperboy, Super Off Road and Toki are something more than good arcade ports.
+Double Dragon, Paperboy, Rampart and Toki are something more than good arcade ports.

 While there is no shortage of quality games on this system, one of the reasons the Atari Lynx failed was the lack of a real killer application.
 Epyx – in charge of software development – went bankrupt the same year the console was released, thus delivering a serious blow to Atari’s ambitions.

 To add insult to injury, since Lynx development system was based around the Amiga 2000, now alone Atari corporation had no other choice than to buy Amigas from Commodore, their main direct competitor.